CliniQG4QA: Generating Diverse Questions for Domain Adaptation of Clinical Question Answering: Experimental Setup

 \subsection{Evaluation Metrics}

-For QG evaluation, we focus on evaluating both relevance and diversity.
-Following previous works \citep{du2017learning,zhang2018generating}, we use BLEU \citep{papineni2002bleu}, ROUGE-L \citep{lin-2004-rouge} as well as METEOR \citep{lavie2009meteor} for relevance evaluation.
-Since the Beam Search and our QPP module enable QG models to generate multiple questions given a evidence, we report the top-1 relevance among the generated questions following \cite{cho2019mixture}.
-For diversity, we report Distinct \citep{li2016diversity} as well as Entropy \citep{zhang2018generating} scores.
-We calculate BLEU and the diversity measures based on $3$- and $4$-grams.

-{For QA evaluation, we report exact match (EM) (the percentage of predictions that match the ground truth answers exactly) and F1 (the average overlap between the predictions and ground truth answers) as in \cite{rajpurkar2016squad}.}
+For QA evaluation, we report exact match (EM) (percentage of predictions that match the ground truth answers exactly) and F1 (average overlap between the predictions and ground truth answers) as in \cite{rajpurkar2016squad}.
+Since our main goal is to evaluate whether the generated questions are useful to improve the QA performance on the target contexts, the common language generation metrics such as BLEU \cite{papineni2002bleu} and ROUGE-L \cite{lin-2004-rouge} are not suitable to reflect the quality of the generated questions, and thus we do not adopt these metrics in our experiments.